 David Fowler is a senior partner and executive creative director for Ogilvy & Mather, New York.
 He received a Bachelor of Arts degree in Advertising from Texas Tech and began his career as a delivery boy at Webster & Harris Advertising in Lubbock.
 He has won numerous creative awards including the Clio Hall of Fame for Motel 6, the longest running campaign in radio history.

-Lynn joined TRW (which was acquired by Northrop Grumman in December 2002) in 1997 as a senior human resources manager in the TRW Systems & Information Technology Group in Fairfax, Virginia.
+She joined TRW (which was acquired by Northrop Grumman) in 1997 as a senior human resources manager in the TRW Systems & Information Technology Group in Fairfax, Virginia.
 She moved out of HR into communications in 1999 where she managed internal communications for TRW Systems and then Northrop Grumman Mission Systems.
-In 2004 she added corporate citizenship to her role and managed both functions until 2008 when she could then devote all of her energies to the corporate citizenship arena.
-She was director of corporate citizenship for the information systems sector in McLean, Virginia until the company’s centralization of the function in 2013.
+In 2004 she added Corporate Citizenship to her role and managed both functions until 2008 when she could then devote all her energies to Corporate Citizenship.
+She was director of Corporate Citizenship for the Information Systems sector in McLean, Virginia until Northrop Grumman centralized the function in 2013 when the company relocated her back to Texas and she became part of Corporate.

-Lynn graduated from Texas Tech University with a Bachelor of Arts degree in telecommunications and from Golden Gate Baptist Theological Seminary with a master’s degree in religious education.
+She graduated from Texas Tech University with a Bachelor of Arts degree in telecommunications and from Golden Gate Baptist Theological Seminary with a master's degree in religious education.
 She has earned a certificate in Corporate Citizenship Involvement from the Boston College Center for Corporate Citizenship and a certificate in Corporate Citizenship Leadership from the Boston College Carroll School of Management.
+She is a member of the National Professional Advisory Board for the Texas Tech University College of Media & Communication.

 Francisco "Paco" G. Hamm